SpookyDervish/SwiftOS/README.md

 # SwiftOS
 A from scratch hobbyist operating system.

+This operating system is **DEFINITELY** not ready for production environments.
+Watch out for bugs!

 Hello!
 I have remade my original operating system from scratch in C++.
 It runs on the i386 architecture.
 I hope this to become a long lasting project I work on for a while as I don't want this to be another failure.
 This operating system is intended to be an educational resource for future beginner operating system developers.

 ## Current Features